 Serving the community for more than 30 years, RWJ Rahway’s MICU is staffed by an experienced team of certified paramedics.
 We respond to more than 6,000 requests and treat more than 3,000 patients annually, performing procedures that include: cardiac monitoring, defibrillation, synchronized cardioversion, external cardiac pacing, 12 lead EKG, phlebotomy, tracheal intubation, continuous positive airway pressure (CPAP), intravenous therapy, intraosseous access, chest decompression, medication administration through IV, IM, SQ, oral, rectal central venous and transdermal mechanisms, and pulse oximetry.

-Our MICU is part of a consortium of hospitals in Union, Middlesex, Essex, Morris, Sussex and Warren counties that share a regional dispatch center.
+Our MICU is dispatched by the Union County Regional Dispatch Center.
 A request for medical assistance is routed through a local 9-1-1 dispatch center, usually at each town’s police department.
-If the request is serious in nature, the dispatcher puts through a request for advance life support (ALS) to the paramedic unit that covers that municipality.
+If the request is serious, the dispatcher puts through a request for advance life support (ALS) to the paramedic unit that covers that municipality.